China Northwest Airlines Flight 2303

 China Northwest Airlines Flight 2303 was a domestic flight from Xi'an to Guangzhou, People's Republic of China.
 On June 6, 1994, the aircraft operating the flight, a Tupolev Tu-154M, broke up in-flight and crashed as a result of an autopilot malfunction which caused violent shaking and overstressed the airframe.
 All 160 people on board were killed.
-As of 2023, it remains the deadliest airplane crash ever in mainland China.
+As of 2025, it remains the deadliest airplane crash ever in mainland China.

 Aircraft

 The aircraft was a Tupolev Tu-154M (registration B-2610, factory 86A740, serial no. 0740).
-It was completed by the Kuibyshev Aviation Plant (KuAPO) on December 22, 1986, and was immediately transferred to the Civil Aviation Administration of China (CAAC).
-On July 1, 1988, due to reorganization, CAAC transferred the aircraft to China Northwest Airlines.
+It was completed by the Kuibyshev Aviation Plant (KuAPO) on 22 December 1986 and was immediately transferred to the Civil Aviation Administration of China (CAAC).
+In July 1988, due to reorganization, CAAC transferred the aircraft to China Northwest Airlines.
 The aircraft was powered with three Soloviev D-30KU-154-II low-bypass turbofan engines from the Rybinsk Engine Plant.
 On the day of the accident, the aircraft had 12,507 flying hours and 6,651 takeoff and landing cycles.

 Passengers and crew

 Crew

-The flight crew consisted of captain Li Gangqiang, instructor captain Xin Tiancai, first officer Yang Min, navigator Zhang Nanjing, and flight engineer Kang Youfa.
+The flight crew consisted of captain Li Gangqiang (46), instructor captain Xin Tiancai, first officer Yang Min (25), navigator Zhang Nanjing (34), and flight engineer Kang Youfa (47).
 There were also nine flight attendants on board.